Welcome to today's edition of the Rush 24-7 podcast.

 What's it been?

-So Clinton appears on Fox News Sunday show this past Sunday, the Monday, Tuesday, Wednesday.
+So Clinton appears on the Fox News Sunday show this past Sunday, Monday, Tuesday, Wednesday.

 So it's four days ago.

-And I have here, ladies and gentlemen, in uh in my formerly nicotine-stained fingers uh story.
+And I have here, ladies and gentlemen, in my formerly nicotine-stained fingers a story from our buddies at the Associated Press by Jocelyn Novak.

 Is it cool to lose your cool?

-That's one of the questions of the week as we evaluate and reevaluate Bill Clinton's finger-pointing knee-poking interview with Chris Wallace on Fox.
+That's one of the questions of the week as we evaluate and re-evaluate Bill Clinton's finger-pointing, knee-poking interview with Chris Wallace on Fox.

 The first debate, of course, was whether Clinton had actually lost it at all.